 Our emotions are triggered at an unconscious level by a lesser evolved part of our brain known as the limbic system, which dutifully functions but never matures.
 We actually need the executive functions of our more recently evolved pre-frontal cortex to bring reason to these emotional events, to move us from self-preserving reactions to more considered responses.

 As a parent, one of the most important skills you can teach your child is how to process their emotions.
 Unfortunately, we don’t have to look far for evidence that most of us were never modelled or taught this ourselves.
 I cringe every time I see a child in an emotionally charged state and the parent circumventing this process by offering up a popsicle.
 In the years to come that child will struggle to unlearn those food associations.

 So, skip the grief and practice the following:

 Step 1: Be compassionate with your default emotion

 Based on your wiring, you will naturally default to one of three key emotions: anxiety, anger or shame.
 Remember, this stems from an unconscious trigger — an innocent, childlike part of your brain — it’s not something to be judged.

 Regardless what emotion presents, name it and let the thoughts and feeling come rather than try to suppress them.
-Suppressing them is like stifling a yawn — your body will still attempt to complete the process that has been started.
+Suppressing them is like stifling a yawn — your Healthy Body will still attempt to complete the process that has been started.

 It takes less than 90 seconds to go from trigger point, to chemical surge, to having these flushed out of your bloodstream again.
 Most things you do or say that require an apology later generally happen during this wave so sit tight.